Miller-Ryan-1/clustering-project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 #### Project Objectives
+> - Use clustering to improve EDA and/or create new features that improve the predictive power of log error (a proxy for Zestimate).
 > - Document code, process (data acquistion, preparation, exploratory data analysis and statistical testing, modeling, and model evaluation), findings, and key takeaways in a Jupyter Notebook report.
 > - Create modules (acquire.py, wrangle.py) that make your process repeateable.
-> - Use clustering to improve EDA and/or create new features that improve the predictive power of log error (proxy for Zestimate)
-> - Deliver a 5 minute presentation consisting of a high-level notebook walkthrough using your Jupyter Notebook from above; your presentation should be appropriate for your target audience.
+> - Deliver a 5 minute presentation consisting of a high-level notebook walkthrough using the Jupyter Notebook from above; the presentation should be appropriate for the target audience.
 > - Answer panel questions about your code, process, findings and key takeaways, and model.

 #### Business Goals
 > - Identify Key Drivers of Zillow's current model's log error.
 This is based on exisiting modeling work.
-This will help us (Zillow) continuously improve on our product offering.
+This will help us (Zillow) continuously improve on our product offering as it is one of our most important business offerings.
 > - Construct a ML classification model that predicts a home's log error based on key features.
 This will ensure the driver's identified are fully engaged towards improving the customer experience.
 > - Document my process well enough to be presented or read like a report.